Terms and conditions for Plusnet Mobile services

 26.1.9. due to any other change in circumstances in the future, that we can't predict, which means a change is necessary.

 26.2.
-If we make changes we'll tell you by email or post at least 30 days in advance of the changes happening, except where:
+If we make changes we'll tell you by email, electronic message to your SIM card or post at least 30 days in advance of the changes happening, except where:

 26.2.1. we make a change to your plan price under paragraph 9;